 What will happen if I am due to have an AML visit?

-Following recent Government guidance, CIOT and ATT will not be carrying out onsite AML visits for the foreseeable future and have moved to doing all their own meetings with supervised firms via phone and video calls.
+Following government guidance, CIOT and ATT will not be carrying out onsite AML visits for the foreseeable future and have moved to doing all their meetings with supervised firms via Microsoft Teams, Zoom or by phone.

 Comment from OPBAS